Free vs Paid PDF Editors 2026: A Complete Feature and Cost Comparison After Testing 15 Tools

 - 2Identify your certified e-signature volumeCount how many legally binding contracts your team executes per month.
 If fewer than 5 per month per user, evaluate whether DocuSign's free tier (3 signatures/month) or HelloSign's free tier (3 signatures/month) covers your needs without a full subscription.

-- 4Calculate break-even between paid tool and time savingsEstimate how much time per month you spend working around limitations of free tools (manual workarounds, quality fixes, format corrections).
+- 3Calculate break-even between paid tool and time savingsEstimate how much time per month you spend working around limitations of free tools.
 At a $50/hour average loaded cost, even 1 hour/month of avoided workarounds justifies a $50/month tool subscription.
 Below that threshold, the paid tool is a luxury, not a necessity.

 Side-by-Side Tool Comparison: LazyPDF vs Adobe Acrobat Pro 2026